1) The Triune God

 We believe that God has inspired the words of the sixty-six books of the Old and New Testaments.
 These writings alone constitute the Word of God, utterly authoritative, without error in the original writings, complete in its revelation of His will for salvation, sufficient for all that God requires us to believe and do.
-We hold to the classical verbal plenary view of inspiration which leads to the conclusion that the Word of God is both infallible and inerrant.
+We hold to the view that the Word of God is both infallible and inerrant.

-We believe that the personal Triune God of the Bible owns and controls all things according to His will.
-We further believe that He is always in absolute control of His universe.
+We believe that the personal Triune God of the Bible owns and controls all things according to His will and is always in absolute control of His universe.
 While He often chooses to work in concurrence with second causes, He so preserves and governs His universe that His will is accomplished.
-While not believing that we understand everything surrounding the “Problem of Evil”, we do believe that our King so bounds, orders, and governs even sin so that He eventually causes all things to work for good for those who love Him and are called to according to His purposes.
+While not understanding everything surrounding the “Problem of Evil”, we do believe that God so bounds, orders, and governs even sin so that He eventually causes all things to work for good for those who love Him and are called according to His purposes.

 We believe in the centrality of Jesus Christ in God’s gracious plan of salvation.
 He alone is the Mediator of this Covenant of Grace.
 As Mediator, He represents both God and mankind and thus fulfills three offices: